jsayles/meshcore-analytics/docs/ARCHITECTURE.md

 - Works on iOS Safari and Android Chrome
 - No build step required
 - Shared base template with navigation
+- 420px responsive sidebar for controls
+- Mobile-optimized with viewport settings
+- Progress indicators with 3-step checklist
+- Real-time status updates and messaging

 ### MeshCore Integration